-A wedding day in the classical world was not necessarily about love in the sense of how romance infuses marriages these days.
+A wedding day and a wedding veil in the classical world was not necessarily about love in the sense of how romance infuses marriages these days.
 It was more about forging bridges between two families and maintaining economic and social status.
 However, it is clear from the numerous accounts we have at our disposal that a wedding day was an important event on the calendar in ancient Greece and ancient Rome.
 And so was the clothing of the bride; her ensemble was worn only once and received as much attention as a wedding dress does nowadays.

 One very intriguing detail of a bride’s clothing in ancient Rome was her veil, which was a necessary part of her wedding day attire.
 Called a flammeum, it covered the bride’s head, but not her face as is the modern tradition, and was large enough to wrap around her.
 There are some uncertainties about the flammeum and experts have not agreed on its color, but its purpose seems to be clearer.

 Because the word is close to the Latin “flamma,” which means flame, some take this as a hint that the veil of an ancient Roman bride could have been red.
 But not everyone supports that theory.
 More accounts say the veil was colored deep yellow; Roman author Pliny the Elder (23-79 AD) likens the flammeum to the color of egg yolk.
 He also writes: “I understand that yellow was the earliest color to be highly esteemed and was granted as an exclusive privilege to women for their bridal veils.”
 Other Roman literature indicates that they were dyed with luteum, or luteolin, a yellow dye that is still used today in paints and to dye leather.